 National Defense ISAC Board Chair

-Jay Weinstein is the Senior Director of Networks and Security for L-3 Communications.
+Jay Weinstein is the CISO for L-3 Technologies.
 His responsibilities include overseeing the operations and strategic plan of the enterprise network, network security, business continuity planning, and IT corporate purchase agreements.
-Prior to joining the IT organization at L-3 Communications in 1998, Jay held a variety of program management and engineering positions at L-3 Communications, Lockheed Martin and General Electric companies.
+Prior to joining the IT organization at L-3 in 1998, Jay held a variety of program management and engineering positions at L-3, Lockheed Martin and General Electric companies.

 Jay is an active member of the NDISAC Board of Directors serving as the Chairman of the board and instrumental in the formation of the current non-profit organization and its original charter.
 Before joining the Board of Directors, Jay has been an active member of the DSIE including running several working groups, actively participating in the Steering Committee, and representing DSIE at several industry events on cyber intelligence sharing panels.